folio-org/folio-analytics/sql/report_queries/item_count/README.md

 <details>
   <summary>Click to read more!</summary>

-   * What is the status of the SQL?
+   * Do we need the What is the status of the SQL?
    * ASK JENNIFER ABOUT THESE:
      * The item status does not include "withdrawn" in FOLIO snapshot and on the MM list.
 There also does not appear to be an item record suppress field in item.
 How are we to exclude these?
      * How will bound with be handled?